 Working as a radiologist in the NHS through this scheme can be a very rewarding experience in terms of developing professional practice and specialty within clear guidance and registration.

-To join, please complete and submit the expression of interest (EOI) form within the ‘Highlights of the program’ section.
+To join, please complete and submit the expression of interest (EOI) form within the ‘resources' section.

 For NHS Trusts

-This scheme is open to all NHS trusts in England who are interested in recruiting doctors from abroad to compliment other efforts to meet their workforce needs.
+This scheme is open to all NHS trusts in England who are interested in recruiting doctors from abroad to complement other efforts to meet their workforce needs.

 The Clinical Director should then submit an expression of interest (EOI) on behalf of the trusts whilst creating local awareness through their local governance in preparation to recruit the Global Radiologist

 The scheme can be beneficial to trusts in that it would ultimately increase capacity within struggling services.
-Trusts are advised subject to the RLMT to convert vacant consultant posts into SAS posts for the experienced radiologists who have passed the Royal College of Radiologists’ FRCR 2B exams to be appointed into.
+Trusts are advised to convert vacant consultant posts into SAS posts for the experienced radiologists who have passed the Royal College of Radiologists’ FRCR exams to be appointed into.

 To join, please submit your expression of interest (EOI) form found in resources below to email@example.com